daltonrowe/literary-phone-cases/README.md

 # Literary Phone Cases Gatsby + Netlify CMS site

-Used to display some phone cases I made one time, an experiment with using GraphQL, React, and Netlify CDS.
+Used to display some phone cases I made one time, an experiment with using GraphQL, React, and Netlify CMS.
 It was/is a pleasure :)

 ## Points to Expand
 - Netlify Identity Integration